 CEMEX Mining Expansion in Livermore

+Protect Arroyo del Valle.
 CEMEX is planning to amend its reclamation plan for its 966-acre sand and gravel mining operation in Livermore along Arroyo del Valle.
 CEMEX mining and reclamation activities at the site will be completed in approximately 2056, at which point CEMEX plans to create two lakes that will be added to the Zone 7 "Chain of Lakes."
-It also intends to majorly reroute Arroyo del Valle, with a potentially significant loss of existing riparian trees.
+It also intends to move and reroute the Arroyo del Valle, with a potentially significant loss of existing riparian trees.
 There will be an Environmental Impact Report on the amendments to the reclamation plan.
 More info on the CEMEX web site.